romanpauk/dingo/docs/core-concepts.md

 - the type exposes a templated or forwarding constructor
 - the type should be built through a named factory function
 - construction depends on extra callable state
-- you want to select a specific alternative for variant construction or storage
+- selecting a specific alternative for variant construction or storage matters

 <!-- { include("../examples/factory/factory_constructor_deduction.cpp", scope="////", summary="Automatically deduced constructor factory") -->